Rubusch/linux-c/00__basics/interrupt__01_workqueue_kernel/README.md

 There are two ways to implement Workqueue in Linux kernel.

  * Using global workqueue (Static / Dynamic)
- * Creating Own workqueue (We will see in the next tutorial)
+ * Creating Customized Workqueues

 ---